-Keep the tires properly inflated to the pressure shown in the combine's Operators Manual for the rear steer tires.
-For the front drive tires refer to the Recommended Tire Pressures and Grain Tank Sensor Location section at the bottom of this page for proper tire inflation.
+Keep the tires properly inflated to the pressure shown in the combine's Operators Manual for the front and rear tires.
 Both under-inflation and over-inflation are detrimental to tire life.
 Don't re-inflate a tire that has been run flat or when there is obvious or suspected damage to the tire or wheel components.
 Check the tire pressure weekly or after 50 hours of operation.